 - 1. Cost-share the sealing of abandoned wells using state cost share funds in accordance with the cost share criteria established by the SWCD Board. - 2.
-Assist County with subsurface sewage treatment systems (SSTS) inspections by maintaining the training of existing staff. - 3.
-Assist public water suppliers with identifying potential contaminant sources in wellhead protection areas as requested. - 4.
-Support dye trace studies and other ground water research in the Root River watershed. - 5.
-Promote sinkhole and shoreline site protection by use of buffers. - 6.
-Assist with the administration of the Decorah Shale Ordinance. - 7.
-Facilitate meetings on ground and surface water protection to targeted audience, such as community education classes. - 8.
-Provide education in cooperation with Extension and MDA to producers regarding nutrient management in areas with karst and other sensitive features.
+Assist public water suppliers with developing and implementing wellhead protection area plans as requested. - 3.
+Support dye trace studies and other ground water research in the Root River watershed. - 4.
+Assist with the administration of the Decorah Shale Ordinance. - 5.
+Investigate the environmental implications resulting from frac sand mining and cooperate with other agencies and LGUs in identifying strategies for protecting soil and water resources. - 6.
+Facilitate meetings on ground and surface water protection to targeted audience, such as community education classes. - 7.
+Provide education in cooperation with Extension and MDA to producers regarding nutrient management in areas with karst and other sensitive features. - 8.
+Include in the work plan for the summer intern the implementation of a storm water demonstration project in one city in cooperation with a volunteer group.

 Protect surface and groundwater from contamination from agricultural and non-agricultural use of fertilizers and pesticides.
-Estimated Staff Days: 24
+Estimated Staff Days: 284

-- 1. Educate producers and landowners on the effects of over application of fertilizer and build-up of nutrients, and disseminate information on available technical and financial assistance.
+- Educate producers and landowners on the effects of over application of fertilizer and build-up of nutrients, and disseminate information on available technical and financial assistance.
 Promote and help recruit cooperators for additional research in nutrient management in the county for such programs as the Nutrient Management Initiative.
-Participate in the Conservation Technology Information Center initiative for southern Minnesota. - 2.
-Promote no fall application of nitrogen via anhydrous ammonia, urea and 28% fertilizer focusing efforts on producers and commercial suppliers, and work with MDA on their compliance with this recommendation. - 3.
-Expand the citizen MPCA Citizen Stream Monitoring Program and publicize it in the newsletter and local newspapers. - 4.
-Cooperate with MPCA and MDA in establishing long-term surface water monitoring sites and parameters.
+Participate in the Conservation Technology Information Center initiative for southern Minnesota, if needed. - 2.
+Promote no fall application of nitrogen via anhydrous ammonia, urea and 28% fertilizer focusing efforts on producers and commercial suppliers, and work with MDA on their compliance with this recommendation.